Kan du gå i terapi om du inte har ett psykiskt hälsoproblem?

 Recently, the NHS launched its Help! campaign to encourage people to take better care of their mental health and promote talking therapies.
 Although more people are seeking professional help, many still avoid seeking support when it is needed.

 There were 1.6 million referrals to talking therapies from 2018 to 2019 via the NHS Improved Access to Psychological Therapies (IAPT) programme, up 11.4% from 1.44 million in 2017 to 2018.
-The majority of these referrals were for people with ångest or depression.
+The majority of these referrals were for people with ångest eller depression.
 However, an increasing number of people are accessing private therapy to help them navigate other challenges in their lives, such as their career or general stress.

 Contrary to popular opinion, you don't need to have a diagnosed mentala hälsa problem to go to therapy.
 You also don't need to be going through a major life crisis to want to speak to someone about an issue that is on your mind.